ZebraRoy/read-docs-mcp/README.md

 # read-docs-mcp

-A Model Control Protocol (MCP) server that enables AI agents to access and understand package documentation through a structured interface.
+A Model Context Protocol (MCP) server that enables AI agents to access and understand package documentation through a structured interface.

 ## Features